-ART 5261 Art NOW Graduate Seminar
+Art NOW Graduate Seminar

 Contact hours per week: 3-0-0

 Directed readings on assigned topics.

 Attendance at Visiting Artists Series.

 Prerequisite(s): Admission to the M.F.A.

-program with a major in Art

 Topics in Art

 Topics in art not covered by regular courses may be offered under this designation, depending on student interest and availability of faculty and expertise.